farkaslevente/14AA-D-BazarBunker/README.md

  - You can reach the APIs at `localhost:9000`
  - To run front-end type `npm start`
  - You can reach the website through `localhost:3000`
+ - To start up the native mobile application you have to alter the url to your backend's IP address (in `DataService.cs` in the `Services` folder)

 ## Created by